-This was our first mathematical proof!
+This was our first new mathematical result!
 It shows how we can deduce interesting properties about groups from the rules, which were not explicitly built into the rules.

 Applications of groups

 Thus far, we have introduced groups and explored a few basic examples.